Leica SL vs Panasonic GH5

 With 24MP, the SL offers a higher resolution than the GH5 (20.2MP), but the SL nevertheless has larger individual pixels (pixel pitch of 6.00μm versus 3.34μm for the GH5) due to its larger sensor.
 However, the GH5 is a somewhat more recent model (by 1 year and 2 months) than the SL, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the SL provides substantially higher image quality than the GH5, with an overall score that is 11 points higher.
 This advantage is based on 1.1 bits higher color depth, 0.4 EV in additional dynamic range, and 1.2 stops in additional low light sensitivity.
 The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |3.||Canon 1D X Mark II||Full Frame||20.0||5472||3648||4K/60p||24.1||13.5||3207||88|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a faster frame rate than the SL.
 It can shoot movie footage at 4K/60p, while the Leica is limited to 4K/30p.